 The walls have ears: why confidentiality is essential

-Nothing can ruin a business faster than a breach of privacy - companies like dating site Ashley Madison lost most of their customers after being hacked, while the UK's National Health System recently faced its own email scandal.
+Nothing can ruin a business faster than a breach of privacy.
 Your data is important, whether you are a big company, a new employee, or a private citizen.

 Information hygiene is increasingly important in our networked world - a sensible approach can ensure a good reputation for your business, strong relationships inside and outside the company, and consumer confidence.

-Unless you can guarantee confidentiality, your clients, colleagues and your company may find it hard to develop and build trust in you.
+Unless you can guarantee confidentiality (such as not publishing private data), your clients, colleagues and your company may find it hard to develop and build trust in you.

-We've looked before at how to handle business information while in public, but why is confidentiality such an important cornerstone of professional culture?
-Besides allowing for trust to develop, it is also a contributing factor to business growth and success.
+We've looked before at how to handle business information while in public; confidentiality is an important cornerstone of professional culture to build trust, and contribute towards business growth and success.

 Data can be operationally sensitive, or structurally sensitive - relating to how your company does business, or how it is formed.
 Any company you work for should have information which can easily be shared with anyone who enquires - details such as the company's mission statement, its core values, or its principles of incorporation.